 There are various ranger led tours throughout the day — but the schedules aren’t posted until the day of on the island.
 So, be sure to check for extra tours led by rangers and historic interpreters as soon as you’re on the dock of Alcatraz!

 WHERE CAN YOU BUY DAY TOUR TICKETS FOR ALCATRAZ?

 You can only buy Alcatraz tickets through Alcatraz Cruises, a good place to find Alcatraz tour times and the only official ferry operator to Alcatraz, or from official third parties — like us here at Dylan’s Tours!

-We explore San Francisco, Muir Woods and Alcatraz on our Alcatraz & Famous Tour — perfect for those with only two days to see everything in the city.
+We explore San Francisco, Muir Woods and Alcatraz on our Day in the Bay Tour — perfect for those with only one day to see everything in the city.